Standing on the Ledge — Chapter 3 continues

 - Evidence ledger: convert dread into data.

-- Contact: make the calls that stop penalties and uncertainty.
+- Contact: make the calls that stop penalties and reduce uncertainty.

 - Plug leaks: cut the quiet drains.